Painted from Memory (Defiance): Plot

 In the meantime, Stahma tries to figure out how Kenya can be alive since she killed and buried her a year ago.
-She asks Datak (Tony Curran) to help her dig out the body just to confirm that Kenya is indeed dead.
-Datak tells her that he never believed that she had killed Kenya but Stahma insists that she did it.
+She asks Datak (Tony Curran) to help her dig up the body just to confirm that Kenya is indeed dead.
+Datak tells her that he never believed that she had killed Kenya but Stahma insists that she did.
 After spending a whole day digging, Datak finally finds Kenya's body and Stahma now knows that the woman who is in town is not Kenya.
 Stahma finds Amanda to let her know about it but Amanda does not believe her.
-Later, Nolan also tells her the same thing and she finally realizes that they are right.
+Later, Nolan also tells Amanda the same thing and she finally accepts that they are telling the truth.

-Meanwhile, Kenya discovers that something is wrong with her and when she remembers Yewll and Pottinger being at the laboratory, she grabs a gun and goes to Yewll's office.
+Meanwhile, Kenya realizes that something is wrong with her and when she remembers Yewll and Pottinger being at the laboratory, she grabs a gun and goes to Yewll's office.
 She asks for the truth and Yewll tells her that she has only about three months to live.
 Pottinger arrives and takes the gun from Kenya, telling her that the whole thing was his idea.
-He wanted to bring Kenya back home so that Amanda would see him as a hero and be there to console her when Kenya would die later.
-He tries to kill Kenya, but both Kenya and Yewll, manage to escape.
+He wanted to bring Kenya back home so that Amanda would see him as a hero and he would be there to console her when Kenya would die later.
+He tries to kill Kenya, but both Kenya and Yewll manage to escape.

-Yewll goes to Datak for help and along with Rafe (Graham Greene) they take her to hide underground, in the remains of Old Saint Louis.
+Yewll goes to Datak for help and along with Rafe (Graham Greene) they take her to hide underground in the remains of Old Saint Louis.
 Kenya goes to Need/Want and takes all the money to leave town.
 Amanda arrives and tries to stop her but she can not do it.
 After Kenya's departure, Amanda holds a memorial for her late sister.

 At the end of the episode we see a man burning the mask of the man who was holding Kenya captive and it is revealed that it is Quentin (Justin Rain), Rafe's son.